diqube/diqube/docs/OperatingCluster.md

 To load the sample data in a cluster environment, you need to specify a different `firstRowId` on each diqube server.
 The sample data currently contains 100 rows - that means that one server should specify `firstRowId=0`, the next should specify `firstRowId=100` etc. in their respective .control files: Row id 0 and 100 will then contain the same data etc. (because both .control files point to the same JSON file).

+##Ovedrriding loglevels##

+This can be done by providing a different logging configuration. diqube uses [logback](http://logback.qos.ch/manual/configuration.html), therefore the system property `logback.configurationFile` can be used to point to an alternative logging configuration.

 ##The User Interface##

 .. is currently practically non-existent.